 Ogan Komering Ilir

 Nearly half of Cengal subdistrict, which spans a little over 2,400 square kilometers (925 square miles), is peatland.
-Much of the peat area has been razed for oil palm pulpwood plantations.
+Much of the peat area has been razed for oil palm and pulpwood plantations.
 On Oct.
 24, fires were spotted on parts of these peatlands.

 There have been no government-led peat restoration efforts in Cengal, according to Mongabay Indonesia’s findings, despite it being an extensive peatland.